jnvsor/screencap/README.md

 ### Installation
 #### Prerequisites
 * FFmpeg
-  **Note:** FFmpeg must be compiled with certain options (Support for x11grab, libmp3lame, libx264, filters, pthreads, pulseaudio, potentially more depending on your config) so if yours doesn't work, [try compiling one yourself](#compiling-ffmpeg).
+  **Note:** FFmpeg must be compiled with certain options depending on what you want to use.
+  Support for x11grab, libmp3lame, libx264, filters, pthreads, pulseaudio.
+Give or take a few depending on your config
+  So if yours doesn't work, [try compiling one yourself](#compiling-ffmpeg).
+* Bash
-* Pulseaudio sound server
+* By default it uses the Pulseaudio sound server but there's nothing stopping you from using something else.
-* A compositing window manager wouldn't hurt
+* Compositing window managers tend to remove tearing.

 #### Setup
 1. Place the script somewhere in `$PATH` (I use `~/bin`)